nim-lang/nimble/developers.markdown

 for example: ``jester#head``.
 Which will make your package depend on the latest commit of Jester.

-### Nimrod compiler
+### Nim compiler

-The Nimrod compiler cannot read .nimble files.
+The Nim compiler cannot read .nimble files.
 Its knowledge of Nimble is limited to the ``nimblePaths`` feature which allows it to use packages installed in Nimble's package directory when compiling your software.
 This means that it cannot resolve dependencies, and it can only use the latest version of a package when compiling.

-When Nimble builds your package it actually executes the Nimrod compiler.
+When Nimble builds your package it actually executes the Nim compiler.
 It resolves the dependencies and feeds the path of each package to the compiler so that it knows precisely which version to use.